AucaCoyan/blog/posts/rust.md

 - [The book has a good summary on collections (vectors, lists, maps, etc)](https://doc.rust-lang.org/std/collections/index.html)
 - [This video from Let's get Rusty does an amazing job on Rust databases](https://www.youtube.com/watch?v=FW4oUXHly8c), please watch it before starting your project if you have the minimal need of a db.
 - A good alternative to the Rust Book is the [Learning Rust page](https://learning-rust.github.io/docs/).
+- If you want to start with tokio (and you should, because it's used *everywhere*) you can peek at [this recommendations](https://youtu.be/ycMiMDHopNc?t=4993)

 ### _really_ good cheatsheets